 You'll see two options here, but you'd only want to select Install unknown apps.
 Click to open the menu, and then you will have to do one of two things:

-Then we’re done – we can move on to installing Apollo Group TV.
+Then we're done – we can move on to install Apollo Group TV.

-Actually getting Apollo IPTV on your Firestick takes a little bit of patience.
-This is because you can’t just install Apollo and be done with it – you need an IPTV Player app.
-So far, we’ve had the best experience using IPTV Smarters, so you’ll find out how to install that and set up Apollo TV on your device through that app.
+Actually getting Apollo Group TV on your Firestick takes a little bit of patience.
+This is because you can't just install Apollo Group TV and be done with it – you need an IPTV Player app.
+That's because the Apollo Group TV app isn't available on the official Amazon App Store, remember?
+But using an IPTV service as a player instead is a great workaround.
+So far, we've had the best experience using IPTV Smarters, so you'll find out how to install that and set up Apollo Group TV on your device through that app.

-We need a way to get IPTV Smarters onto the Fire TV Stick, so we’re going to use the Downloader app (available through the Amazon App Store).
+We need a way to get IPTV Smarters onto the Fire TV Stick first, as we'll integrate Apollo's IPTV service into the Player.
+We will use the Downloader app to do that (available through the Amazon App Store).

 First, head to Find and then Search.

-You need to search for Downloader.
+You need to search for Downloader app.
 The auto-complete list should pop up for you, saving you from typing the whole thing.